 2. Square invitations require more postage.
 Due to the abnormal shape, square envelopes require more postage to mail.
-While this isn't a huge monetary difference (about 20 cents per card, depending on the size) you can easily cut a couple of extra dollars by opting for a traditional rectangular envelope.
+While this isn't a huge monetary difference (about 20 cents per card, depending on the size) you can easily cut a couple of extra dollars by opting for a regular ol' rectangular envelope.
 If you're looking for other ways to save on your invitations, opt for an RSVP postcard rather than a traditional mail-in response card, as the cost of a postcard stamp is less than a normal stamp.

 5. Ask the post office to hand cancel your stamps.
 Instead of letting the post office run the invites through a machine-operated sorting system (which marks the envelope with thick lines in the top right corner and may damage the envelope in the process) ask them to "hand cancel" your invitations.
 This means that they'll use a special ink stamp to mark your invitation and they'll sort it by hand, reducing the risk of the damage.
-While some post offices refuse to do this, most are flexible if you come during a slow day or time.
+While some post offices refuse to do this, most are flexible if you pop in during a slow time.

 Browse more pertty stationery on Lover.ly!